NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 Applying the pc_align transform to cameras
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If ``pc_align`` is used to align a DEM obtained with ASP to a
+If ``pc_align`` is used to align a DEM obtained with ASP to a preexisting
-preexisting reference DEM, the obtained alignment transform can be
+reference DEM or other cloud, the obtained alignment transform can be applied to
-applied to the cameras used to create the ASP DEM, so the cameras then
-become aligned with the pre-existing DEM.
-That is accomplished by
+the cameras used to create the ASP DEM, so the cameras then become aligned with
-running bundle adjustment with the options ``--initial-transform``
+the reference.
+That is accomplished by running bundle adjustment with the
-and ``--apply-initial-transform-only``.
+options ``--initial-transform`` and ``--apply-initial-transform-only``.

 Please note that the way this transform is applied depends on the
-order of DEMs in ``pc_align`` and on whether the cameras have
+order of clouds in ``pc_align`` and on whether the cameras have
 been bundle-adjusted or not.
 Precise commands are given below.

-First, assume, for example, that the reference DEM is ``ref.tif``, and
+First, assume, for example, that the reference is ``ref.tif``, and
 the ASP DEM is created *without* bundle adjustment, as::

     parallel_stereo left.tif right.tif left.xml right.xml output/run
     point2dem output/run-PC.tif

-(See further down for when the cameras have been bundle-adjusted.)

 It is very important to distinguish the cases when the obtained DEM is
 the first or second argument of ``pc_align``.

-If the ASP DEM ``output/run-DEM.tif`` is aligned to the reference DEM
+If the ASP DEM ``output/run-DEM.tif`` is aligned to the reference
 as::

     pc_align --max-displacement 1000 ref.tif output/run-DEM.tif \